 What's the perfect gift for your favorite science geek?
 Do they need a levitating moon lamp?
 A galaxy blanket?
 Maybe a bracelet of the periodic table?
 And don't forget that fashionable nerds can never have too many science themed socks or t-shirts.

 Disney+ would be a great gift for that person who seems to have everything.
-This package includes Pixar adventures, Marvel epics, Star Wars sagas, National Geographic explorations and more: Sign up to a 7-day Disney Plus trial here
+This package includes Pixar adventures, Marvel epics, Star Wars sagas, National Geographic explorations and more: Sign up for Disney Plus today.

 Our sister publication, How It Works, could be the perfect gift for the science enthusiast in your life.
 The magazine, which also comes in digital form, breaks down all the amazing science and tech in the world, with clear and fun illustrations and interviews.
 Check out the holiday deal on subscriptions.View Deal